vishnunairjanardhan/democms/src/content/posts/Ways to Incorporate Gift Cards Into Your Customer Retention Strategy.md

 author: Pravin Kamble
 title: Ways to Incorporate Gift Cards Into Your Customer Retention Strategy
 description: "Retailers love giving gift cards to their customers, and rightly so.
 From increasing the average order value to improving brand awareness, it does a lot."
+heading: Ways to Incorporate Gift Cards Into Your Customer Retention Strategy
 image:
   url: "/assets/blog/WHY EVERY SHOPIFY STORE NEEDS A LOYALTY PROGRAM.png"
   alt: "The word community with a heart."